terodox/terodox.tech/content/posts/2019-09-02--web-components-part-1/index.md

 <img class="right" src="webcomponents.svg" title="Web Components" width="200" style="background-color: #FFF; float: right;">

-Web Components are a browser native set of technologies designed to bring component level encapsulation of functionality to the web.
+> Web components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps. - [webcomponents.org](https://www.webcomponents.org/introduction)

 That was a long winded way of saying, "the ability to create components without needing a framework."